usnews/brightspot-cms/docs/documentation/using-annotations.md

 ## Data Indexing

-To maximize performance, not all fields on an object are indexed automatically.
-By adding the `@Indexed` annotation a field is indexed, and can be queried against.
+The `@Indexed` annotation is key in defining data that you want to be able to query.
+It is a common mistake to get carried away and add the @Indexed annotation to all the fields on every class you create.
+Doing so creates extra potentially unnecessary rows in the underlying database and can lead to poor performance in systems with large amounts of data.
+Only add the annotation to fields that you think you will query on.
 Note, fields can be returned and rendered without indexing, however in order to query on a field, it must be indexed.
 In the example below, if we want to query for all Articles where the headline starts with A we would need the field to be `@Indexed`.
 See the [Querying](/querying.html) documentation for more on this.

 <div class="highlight">{% highlight java %}package com.psddev.brightspot;